unitycontainer/unity/README.md

 # Newport Beach

-This is a 'Newport Beach' prototype for next release of Unity Container
+This is a 'Newport Beach' prototype of Unity Container